-The SODC Water Cycle Study, contains information on wastewater capacity which highlighted that there were some potential constraints to developments.
-This information has been used for the development of the new Local Plan.
+The SODC Water Cycle Study50, contains information on wastewater capacity which highlighted that there were some potential constraints to developments.
+This information has been used for the preparation of the Local Plan.

-9.6 Water quality and biodiversity
+9.7 Water quality and biodiversity

 The impact of a new development site's drainage scheme on the receiving watercourse needs to be assessed, as a change to either water quality or water quantity could have a detrimental effect on water framework classification of waterbody that may need to be mitigated.
 For example, SuDS schemes can alter the discharge runoff rate into watercourses and consideration needs to be given to the impact of this change on the physical structure of the watercourse and its ecology.